marziosala/marziosala.github.io/_posts/2022-11-01-cross-entropy-method.md

 which is called the cross-entropy.
 Efficienctly finding the minimum of $<f, g>$ is the goal of the cross-entropy method.

-The first use of the CEM is to estimate rate-event probabilities, and in particular the value
+As we said, the method was originally proposed to estimate rate-event probabilities, and in particular the value

 $$
 \ell = \mathbb{P}[ \varphi(X) \ge \gamma ],